 - Ticket Prices for 2019: Adult tickets are $25, children ages 5-12 $15, under 12 free.
 (Prices include taxes and fees.)
 You can buy tickets in advance online and send them to your phone, print at home or buy them in person at Harris Teeter.
 You can also become a season pass holder, which may make a lot of sense if you plan on going to the Festival more than

 - PUB CRAWL: new for 2019 is a Pub Crawl option for guests aged 21 and over.
+We are guessing they’ll have it for 2021 too.
 From the site, “Take a comedic guided tour to 4 Festival pubs.
 Play games, toast your favorite Knight and enjoy fyne craft ale at each pub stop!
 Price includes admission, a souvenir pottery chalice, up close parking, reserved seats at the joust, four sample pours of craft ale and a toast by the Queen! $50 per person.
 Adults 21 and only.”

 - What’s the Carolina Renaissance Festival Address for GPS?
 16445 Poplar Tent Rd, Huntersville, NC 28078

 - What happens if it rains?
 The Festival is every Saturday and Sunday during the eight weeks of operation, rain or shine.

 Please note: We thank the Carolina RenaissanceFestival for generously hosting us.
 All the opinions in the post are ours and we bring you genuine content with real facts, photos and thoughts.
 Always.